pointychimp/bashblog/README.md

 Configuration
 -------------

 You should create a config file and give at least some of the global variables personalized values.
-I would hesitate before changing the default directories, but definitely change the title, your name, email, etc.
+I would hesitate before changing the default directories, but you should definitely change the title, your name, email, etc.

 The default name for the config file is `bashblog.conf`.
 The variables should be overloaded in the following format